 📖 Interoceptive Training with Real-Time Haptic vs. Visual Heartbeat Feedback

 Dobrushina, O., Tamim, Y., Wald, I. Y., Maimon, A., & Amedi, A. (2024).
-BioRxiv. doi: 10.1101/2024.01.12.575196
+Psychophysiology. doi: 10.1111/psyp.14648

-This paper, currently under review, describes my developments in mental healthcare technology.
+This paper describes my developments in mental healthcare technology.
 We invented a device helping people to attune to their bodies, recognising the heartbeats.
 This is a novel modification of biofeedback—a system providing one with instant information about their bodily state.
 In our case, we placed a vibration device on the chest paired with ECG recording of the heart activity, to supplement the natural heartbeat sensations with a gentle vibration, thus amplifying them.
 The study has shown that such naturalistic feedback outperforms the traditional approach to training interoception.

 📖 Sensory Integration in Interoception: Interplay between Top-down and Bottom-up Processing